 A: At our work.
 I worked with an outside vendor at the auto dealership she worked at.

 Q: Tell us about your first date…

 A: A classic first date.
-Awkwardly silent dinner, a car breakdown, great seats to game 7 of the hockey playoffs, hit in head with hockey puck.
-Only negative of the night was a Duck’s loss.
+Awkwardly silent dinner, a car breakdown, great seats to game 7 of the hockey playoffs, hit in the head with a hockey puck.
+The only negative of the night was the Duck’s loss.

 Q: Where are you going for your honeymoon and why did you choose that?

 A: Pacific Coast Highway road trip.
-Two week trip going all the way into Canada.
+A two week trip going all the way into Canada.
 Spending multiple nights in San Francisco, Vancouver and Seattle….
 Always wanted to do the trip.